databricks-edu/build-tooling/master_parse/README.md

   "cp1252", though a more useful default might be "UTF-8".
 * `-eo ENCODING`: Specifies the desired encoding of the output files.
   Defaults to "UTF-8".
-* `-th PATH` or `--training-heading PATH`: Specifies the path to a file containing Markdown and/or HTML, to be used to replace any `TRAINING_HEADING` cells.
+* `-nh PATH` or `--notebook-heading PATH`: Specifies the path to a file containing Markdown and/or HTML to be used as the top-of-notebook heading.
   If not specified, internally coded default HTML is used.
+* `--heading`: By default, even if you specify `-nh`, the `master_parse` tool does _not_ add the notebook heading at the top of the generated notebooks.
+You need to specify `--heading` to force that behavior.
+  (This preserves historical behavior better.)

 ### Filename group